frankysfries/collectasave/README.md

 </ul>
   <h3>Illustrator</h3>
 <ul>
-  <li>Open your artwork .ai file, -OR- download the sample file to view how to organize your artwork</li>
+  <li>Open your artwork .ai file, -OR- download the sample file (Artwork.ai) to view how to organize your artwork</li>
   <li>In your artwork file, start by creating new layers for each trait.
 In the bottom right of the layers panel, click on the + icon 'Create New Layer'</li>
   <li>It's very important that you create a new layer.
 Paths or groups won't work at this level with Collectasave.</li>
   <li>Double click the layers and name it how you want this particular trait to be called.
 For example "Subglasses".</li>